SterlingChin/test-repo/README.md

 ### 7.2 Save a reference to the lesson's day on our scope.
 Inside our link function's `if` statement:

 * Create a new property called `scope.lessonDay`
-..* Set it equal to the day in the scheduleDay's `weekday` property.
+  * Set it equal to the day in the scheduleDay's `weekday` property.

 ### 7.3 Make `dayAlert` available to the user

 Inside our directive's template:

 * Add a button element
 * Give that element an ng-click attribute with the value of `ng-click="dayAlert({ lesson: lesson,
 day: lessonDay })"`.
-..*This syntax is a little strange, but it is just a quirk of directives.
+  *This syntax is a little strange, but it is just a quirk of directives.

 We pass the function call a single object with key names that match the parameter names we gave `day-alert` in our html and then give those keys the values of the arguments we would like to pass to the function.
 In this case we want to pass our `scope.lesson` property as the first argument to `lesson` and our `scope.lessonDay` property as the second argument that will be passed to `day`.